azavea/echo-locator/deployment/README-django.md

 You will be prompted to enter your AWS credentials, along with a default region.
 These credentials will be used to authenticate calls to the AWS API when using Terraform and the AWS CLI.

+## Env File

+A .env file should exist at the root of the source directory.
+That must be filled in with mapbox details before running cibuild so that the Django container can access external resources.
+The bootstrap script tries to get the correct .env for your environment from S3 but otherwise the .env file in S3 is not used.

 ## Publish Container Images

 Before we can deploy this project's core infrastructure, we will need to build a container image and publish it somewhere accessible to Amazon's services.